As'ad AbuKhalil

 As'ad AbuKhalil (أسعد أبو خليل) (born 16 March 1960) is a Lebanese-American professor of political science at California State University, Stanislaus.
 AbuKhalil is the author of Historical Dictionary of Lebanon (1998), Bin Laden, Islam & America's New "War on Terrorism" (2002), and The Battle for Saudi Arabia (2004).

 Biography

-AbuKhalil is a professor at California State University, Stanislaus, and was briefly a visiting professor at UC Berkeley.
+AbuKhalil's father served as secretary-general of the Parliament of Lebanon.
+He studied for a BA and MA in political science at the American University of Beirut, and a PhD in comparative politics at Georgetown University.
+AbuKhalil is a professor at California State University, Stanislaus, and was briefly a visiting professor at University of California, Berkeley.

 Political views

-AbuKhalil describes himself as "a former Marxist–Leninist who is now an anarchist".
+AbuKhalil describes himself as "a former Marxism–Leninist who is now an anarchist".

 He is an opponent of the Iraq War.
-He is sharply critical of United States foreign policy, and denounces the corruption of Fatah and the "vulgar anti-Jewish references” made by Hamas, but sees "Israeli terrorism" as a far greater problem in scale and magnitude.
-He also criticises Iran, Saudi Arabia, and all rival factions in Lebanon including the Shia Hezbollah.
+He is sharply critical of United States foreign policy, and denounces the corruption of Fatah and the "vulgar anti-Jewish references” made by Hamas, but sees "Israel and state-sponsored terrorism" as a far greater problem in scale and magnitude.
+He also criticises Iran, Saudi Arabia, and all rival factions in Lebanon including the Shia Islam Hezbollah.

 Israel/Palestine

 He opposes the state of Israel, stating that "Justice and freedom for the Palestinians are incompatible with the existence of the state of Israel".
 Some opponents to BDS, among them Prime Minister of Israel Benjamin Netanyahu, have cited a part from AbuKhalil's article published in Al Akhbar where he wrote: "Finkelstein rightly asks whether the real aim of BDS is to bring down the state of Israel.
 Here, I agree with him that it is.
 That should be stated as an unambiguous goal.
 There should not be any equivocation on the subject" in their campaigns against the movement.
 In response, Abu Khalil wrote on his personal blog that it represented his personal position of what the goals of BDS should be, and that it was being purposefully distorted to stigmatize the movement.

 He criticizes the influence of the Israel lobby in the United States.
 In a televised debate which aired on Al Jazeera on February 23, 2010 (as translated by MEMRI), AbuKhalil stated that US President Barack Obama "has given free rein to the Zionist lobby to do whatever it likes, both in terms of foreign policy and domestic policy."
 AbuKhalil also stated that "The Zionists want to muzzle us, so that we won't oppose the wars, violence, or hatred of Israel."
 In the same interview, Abukhalil sharply criticized MEMRI, stating that it is "a rude, propaganda-spreading organization ... which was established by a former Israeli intelligence official" (alluding to MEMRI founder, Yigal Carmon).

+In 2020, AbuKhalil was criticized for posting a prediction on Twitter that Israel would put non-Jewish patients infected with COVID-19 in "mass prisons".